bgoonz/BGOONZ_BLOG_2.0/notes/Combined_____-_____Doc.md

 Some characters look similar, but will cause the parser to fail interpreting your code.
 Famous examples of this are quotes, the minus or semicolon ([greek questionmark (U+37e)](https://en.wikipedia.org/wiki/Question_mark#Greek_question_mark) looks same).

-    "This looks like a string”;  // SyntaxError: illegal character
+    "This looks like a string";  // SyntaxError: illegal character
-                                 // " and ” are not " but look like this
+                                 // " and " are not " but look like this

     42 - 13;                     // SyntaxError: illegal character
                                  // - is not - but looks like this